bixb922/crank-organ/doc-software/crank organ software.md

 With the SD card, only about 500kb of free flash memory is necessary.
 The /tunelib folder on flash will serve as fallback should the SD card fail or come loose.

-## Customization crank organ image
+## Customization crank organ photo
-You can replace the crank organ image of the home screen by replacing the file /static/crank.jpg.
+You can replace the crank organ ohite of the home screen by replacing the file /static/crank.jpg.
 A size of 100x75 pixels may be a good size to start with.

 # Programming language
 The application is programmed in MicroPython using the asyncio model to coordinate multiple concurrent tasks.
 Web pages are programmed in HTML and JavaScript.

+Credits to mcauser (MCP23017 library, no modifications), belialov (Tinyweb web server, modified to enhance asyncio response).
+Both modules are available on github MIT license.

 # Under development/testing
+Most code, especially the MIDI file parser, have been tested extensively, although I keep making small changes.

 The following features need more testing or development:
 * Microphone for tuning.
 Measures frequency of notes and shows if in tune.
 Pending to do more tests.
 * Sensor for crank speed to influence playback speed.
 Pending to test and for several adjustments.